ineffably/vibe-space-shooter/memory-bank/progress.md

 ## Evolution of Project Decisions

+- Implemented robust player respawn mechanism:
+  - Initially attempted to simply reset player position and make it active again
+  - Found issues with state machine not updating during "inactive" phases
+  - Modified Entity.update() to allow PlayerShip to override with custom behavior
+  - Added random respawn delay (3-6 seconds) to create meaningful consequence for death
+  - Implemented temporary invulnerability with visual flashing effect after respawn
+  - Added safeguards to ensure player is properly reintegrated into the scene hierarchy
+  - Enhanced collision detection to check player's invulnerability status
+  - Added projectile clearing on respawn to prevent immediate damage
+  - Improved debug logging throughout respawn sequence for troubleshooting
 - Implemented sound effects system:
   - Created SoundManager singleton class to centralize audio handling
   - Used HTML5 Audio API for sound playback with cloning for concurrent sounds